vineetkia/vineetkia/README.md

 * I am [Vineet Kumar](https://www.linkedin.com/in/-vineet/).
 A Software Development Engineer working for <b>Openlink Financial - NYC</b>.

-* I was a Microsoft Student Ambassador and Technical Head at <b>Technology And Gaming CLUB</b> - VIT Vellore.
+* I was a Microsoft Student Ambassador and Technical Head at <b>Technology And Gaming CLUB - VIT Vellore</b>.

-* I have experience in the field of Core Software Development, Linux Administration, Cyber Security, Linux Kernel Optimization, DevSecOps, Cloud Services and Pentesting.
+* I have experience in the field of Core Software Development, Linux Administration, Cyber Security, Kernel Development & DevSecOps.
 * I would love to contribute to Open-Source Community, Also likes to work on automated trading systems.

 * Connect with me on LinkeDin [LinkedIn Profile](https://www.linkedin.com/in/-vineet/)